Thursday

 “He might be using a false name, of course,” said Gary.

-“Dan Scot?” said Chris, entering Gary’s office in time to hear those words.
+“Dan Scot?” said Chris, entering Gary’s office in time to

 “He’s a hopeless driving instructor,” Chris continued.